 The Animas River Trail

 The Animas River Trail, also known as ART, provides easy access to parks and open spaces, as well as places including the library, a fish hatchery, a science center, and more.
 You can even find put-in spots for kayaks and tubes from the Animas River Trail.
 How long is it?
-The Animas River Trail is about 7 miles from start to finish.
-It stretches through the heart of Durango, spanning from Animas City Park on East 2nd Avenue to the north to River Road to the south.
+The Animas River Trail is about 9 miles from start to finish.
+It stretches through the heart of Durango, spanning from Oxbow Park and Preserve to the north to River Road to the south.
 There are many places to get on and off the trail.

 There is a lot to do along the Animas River Trail.
 You'll find easy access to all kinds of businesses, recreation facilities, gardens, parks, and more.
 However, a few things stand out as can't-miss attractions you can find along the trail.